 How: Strategize the technical implementation

-Now that we know your goals in selling, who you want to sell to, and when the ideal timing is, we can finally begin to plan for the actual transition.
-A team of advisors are needed, including lawyers, investment bankers, accountants, and tax professionals, to identify tax implications and risks and maximize on value and return.
+Now that we know your goals in selling, who you want to sell to, and when the ideal timing is, we can finally begin to plan for the actual business transition.
+A team of advisors is needed, including lawyers, investment bankers, accountants, and tax professionals, to identify tax implications and risks and maximize on value and return.
 Considerations previously identified, such as a management team eager to buy but without the means, or the financial future of your children who won’t be running the business, will be at the crux of how the technical implementation takes shape.
 Further, by identifying specific goals, buyers, and time frames, we can provide financial modeling insight into both the business after you sell and your own personal finances.
 With the business owner’s goals and requirements clearly documented, we can ensure the mechanics of the transition plan truly align with the objectives of the sale.

 By identifying specific goals, buyers, and time frames, we can provide financial modeling insight into both the business after you sell and your own personal finances.